-We are leading the way in robot-assisted surgery.
+We're leading the way in our approach to robot-assisted surgery.

 We want our members to receive robot-assisted surgery where there is evidence of safety and effectiveness.

-To this end we are working closely with the regulatory medical bodies and the professional associations, and reviewing the clinical and research evidence for all possible applications and procedures using robotics.
+To this end we're working closely with the regulatory medical bodies and the professional associations and reviewing the clinical and research evidence for all possible applications and procedures using robotics.

-Outlines AXA Health's current policy for Head and Neck robot-assisted surgery, based on NICE guidance, review of the literature and interviews carried out with a number of chairs/committee leads from BAHNO, BAOMS and ENT UKRead Head and Neck review
+Outlines AXA Health's approach to robot-assisted head and neck surgery, based on NICE guidance, review of the literature and interviews carried out with a number of chairs/committee leads from BAHNO, BAOMS and ENT UK.Download Head and Neck Review (120KB)